-1. Be prepared to discuss and work on one of your own appellate cases.
+- 1. Be prepared to discuss and work on one of your own appellate cases.
 At the beginning of the program, each participant will be expected to present his or her case in the small group workshop.
 Accordingly, you must be familiar with the facts of your case.
-Please read the transcript and other parts of the record closely and take detailed notes.
-It doesn't matter whether the case is a felony or misdemeanor, or one in which you represent a parent in an abuse, neglect, and dependency matter, as long as it meets the following criteria:
+You must have read the transcript and other parts of the record closely and taken detailed notes.
+It doesn't matter whether the case is a felony or misdemeanor, as long as it meets the following criteria: - a.

-- a.
 It must be at the direct appeal stage. - b.
 It must be a case in which you haven't written a brief yet. - c.
 It must be a case in which you have read the transcript and are familiar with the facts of the case. - d.
-It should be a case on appeal from a verdict rendered after a trial or evidentiary hearing in a 7B case. - e.
 You need not have done any legal research on the case yet.
 However, you must know the facts.